 Nothing in this Act shall take away or prejudicially affect any rights in water lawfully acquired or enjoyed before or after the commencement of this Act for the purposes of supplying water to or in connection with any railway constructed under the authority of a special Act; and, subject only to riparian rights under this Act, water may be lawfully taken for such purposes.

 [65.
-Repealed by No. 25 of 1985 s.
+Deleted by No. 25 of 1985 s.
 319.]

 66. Service of notices and demands